 Have you ever exhibited ungodly behavior?
 Yes ____ No ____ Is it comforting to know that your behavior has already been justified by God through the blood of Jesus?
 Yes_____ No _____Does this make you want to sin more?
 No ______ (of course not)

 One cannot be justified by works – God imputes His righteousness ASIDE FROM OUR WORKS in exchange for our sin.
 This is called Grace – undeserved, unmerited favor which is freely given.
 We are only made righteous BY FAITH in Jesus and His sacrifice.
 His resurrection served as ratification for a New Covenant.
 This is the only way pleasing to God.
 Does this soothe the soul (mind, will, emotions) bringing a quietness and a confident trust?
 (Isaiah 32:17).
 That peace you may feel is the result of Jesus’ righteousness and the acknowledgement, by resting in faith, that He (not you) has paid it all on your behalf.

-Copyright 2017 All Rights Reserved Doorways of Grace ministries
+Copyright 2019 All Rights Reserved Doorways of Grace

 Facebook: Tracy Gatewood Writer Teacher